 Line a cardboard box with newspaper and put the tubers in the box in a single layer.
 Cover them with sand, sawdust or peat moss that is slightly moist.
 Store the box in a cool dark place that remains 40⁰F to 50⁰F all winter.
 Check your tubers regularly.
 If they start to shrivel, mist the packing material very lightly.

 And don’t forget your labels!
-If you are growing more than one type of dahlia, label each variety.
+If you are growing more than one type of dahlia, label each variety unless you like surprises.
 No matter which variety you are growing, the tubers all look alike.

 In the spring when the soil has warmed, remove your tubers from their winter quarters.
 This is a good time to divide them if they had grown into large clumps last summer.
 Using a sharp knife, cut the clumps of tubers into smaller groups leaving at least 3 “eyes” in each clump.
 The plants grow from those eyes just like potatoes do.
 Then plant them in your garden after the soil has warmed.